Rosettea/Hilbish/docs/api/hilbish/_index.md

 </a>
 </h4>

-Returns the current directory of the shell
+Returns the current directory of the shell.

 #### Parameters
 This function has no parameters.